asdfjkl/yahb/README.md

   /verbose                 :: by default, only the progress and errors
                               are output to the console/log.
 In verbose mode, all created files and directories
-                              are listed - not that for large copy operations, this frequent output to console
+                              are listed - note that for large copy operations, this frequent output to console
                               will slow down the overal operation